sherif1313/3arabLM/README.md

 Appendix B: Implementation Details

 The complete implementation is available at the project repository.
 Key components:
+Component	Details

-    Hook Registration: register_forward_hook for activation collection, register_full_backward_hook for gradient collection

-    Batch Processing: Activations are collected in batches of 4 samples, with 50 batches per domain

-    Memory Management: SVD computations are performed on 50,000 token samples to balance accuracy and memory usage

-    Cross-Domain Analysis: Activations are collected separately for each domain (Fiqh, Tafsir, Hadith, Nahw) to compute forgetting matrices
+Hook Registration	register_forward_hook for activation collection, register_full_backward_hook for gradient collection Batch Processing	Activations are collected in batches of 4 samples, with 50 batches per domain Memory Management	SVD computations are performed on 50,000 token samples to balance accuracy and memory usage Cross-Domain Analysis	Activations are collected separately for each domain (Fiqh, Tafsir, Hadith, Nahw) to compute forgetting matrices
 Appendix C: Limitations and Future Work
 C.1 Limitations
+Limitation	Description

-    Stable Rank Interpretation: The exceptionally low Stable Rank (4.2/2560) may indicate that the model's activations are highly structured, but further investigation is needed to determine whether this represents efficient learning or potential under-utilization of capacity.
+Stable Rank Interpretation	The exceptionally low Stable Rank (4.2/2560) may indicate that the model's activations are highly structured, but further investigation is needed to determine whether this represents efficient learning or potential under-utilization of capacity.

-    Dead Neuron Ratio: The current implementation did not produce a reliable Dead Neuron Ratio measurement; future work should address this metric with a robust methodology.
+Dead Neuron Ratio	The current implementation did not produce a reliable Dead Neuron Ratio measurement; future work should address this metric with a robust methodology.

-    Single Checkpoint Analysis: The analysis was performed on a single checkpoint (30,000 steps); cross-checkpoint analysis would provide insights into the evolution of representations over training.
+Single Checkpoint Analysis	The analysis was performed on a single checkpoint (30,000 steps); cross-checkpoint analysis would provide insights into the evolution of representations over training.
 C.2 Future Work

     Cross-Checkpoint Drift Analysis: Track how representational metrics evolve across training checkpoints to identify saturation patterns.